01Matrix/MAE_COVID19/FINETUNE.md

 #### Notes

-- The [pre-trained models we provide]() are trained with *normalized* pixels `--norm_pix_loss` (1600 epochs, Table 3 in paper).
+- The [pre-trained models](README.md#pre-training-recipes) are trained with *normalized* pixels `--norm_pix_loss` (1600 epochs, Table 3 in paper).
 The fine-tuning hyper-parameters are slightly different from the default baseline using *unnormalized* pixels.

 - Here we use RandErase following DeiT: `--reprob 0.25`.
 Its effect is smaller than random variance.